bulkesh/searchComponent/README.md

 How to run angular project(auto start the index.html)

 A.
-Install: npm install -g http-server
+Install: "npm install -g http-server"
-After installation cd into your project folder and run http-server -o.
+After installation cd into your project folder and run "http-server -o".
 -o is to open browser to the page automatically.

 or